yesskiable/blooket/README.md

+## More hacks are coming soon but i had to fix the old ones before making new ones.
-## More hacks are coming soon if someone coments on this with more working hacks i will add them
+## If someone coments on this with more working hacks i will add them.